tonymm81/Phone-app/README.md

 ## version 107
 - I make the startpage.
 Just adding some images and show what kind of applications this program keeps inside.

+## version 108

+- start to make gps app.
+Lets work on issue 10.
+- i made the gps component but still missing features a lot.
+- app is now taking the speed from gps and lan and lot values and calculate the distance from start.
+It also calculate the average speed.

+- I have to make a function what controls if the device is too long at the same location it stops the tracking.
+- I have to also make database save function, what saves data if the user wants so.
+- I try to avoid setState delay and i make the useeffect to context, what try to load database values ready when program is started.